Dustin-He/PcapParser/README.md

 **The value is put after the flow key, if any value is needed.**

 Timestamp is a (4+4)-byte value.
-The significant 32 bits represents seconds, the others represents microseconds/nanseconds.
+The significant 32 bits represent seconds, the others represent microseconds/nanseconds.

 Length is a 2-byte value.